irenenikk/parser-evaluation/README.md

 ## Running experiments

-You need to instll the Stanford parser separately in order to run the experiments.
+You need to install the Stanford parser separately in order to run the experiments.
 You can do so from [here](http://nlp.stanford.edu/software/lex-parser.html#Dogit@github.com:irenenikk/parser-evaluation.gitwnload).
-The Berkeley parser is used as a Python package, and will be installed automatically when you run the script.
+The Berkeley parser is used as a Python package, instructions [here](https://github.com/nikitakit/self-attentive-parser#installation).
+This project uses the NLTK integrations, so make sure to install the correct tokenizers.

-After having installed the Stanford parser, use the following command to convert all sentences in the input folder to SD parses in the output folder:
+After having installed both parsers, use the following command to convert all sentences in the input folder to SD parses in the output folder:

 **You must run it in the folder you have installed the Stanford parser, e.g. stanford-parser-full-2018-10-17**